Churches & Monasteries

 Greece is a profoundly religious country with over 90% of the Greek population being of the Christian Orthodox religion.
 The Greek Orthodox church is the descendant of the ancient Great Church which formulated Orthodox Christian doctrine.
 This was centred on the five ancient Patriarchates of Jerusalem, Antioch, Alexandria, Rome and Constantinopole.
 In time, the Byzantine Greek city of Constantinople became the centre of faith of this Great Church.
 Today, the leader of the National Church of Greece is the Archbishop of Athens, who oversees all religious matters in central and southern Greece, including Argolida.

-If you are adventurous and want to explore somewhere off the beaten track, with spectacular scenery, then the Monastery of Aghios Dimitriou Avgou (of the egg), is a must.
+If you are adventurous and want to explore somewhere off the beaten track, with spectacular scenery, then the Monastery of Aghios Dimitrios Avgou (of the egg), is a must.
 A perfect example of a rock monastery, which is built into the imposing rocks of the surrounding countryside, it is truly amazing.
 Situated after the village of Pelei, this Byzantine monastery is perched on a steep rock on the northern side of Mount Didyma, by the Charadrokoilada Radou river, beyond the small settlement of Pelei, which is just off the main Ermioni to Epidavros road.
-It was originally built in the mid 11th century, but closed down in 1883, when King Othon passed a series of anti-church measures.
-The surviving frescoes in the small cave, east of the central rock date back to the 11th century.
-There is on-going renovation work within the abandoned monastery by the people of Didyma, and it now has an electricity supply.
-However, this has led to the monastery being locked to visitors for most of the time.
+The monastery was originally established in the mid-11th century and it was reported in 1696 that it housed thirty monks, many servants and had a vast estate.
+It took part in the 1821 Revolution when it was set on fire by Ibrahim Pasha's Ottoman army on 15th June 1825.
+The monastery was closed down in 1833, when King Othon passed a series of anti-church measures that abolished monasteries that had fewer than six resident monks.
+The surviving frescoes in the small cave, east of the central rock date back to the late 11th century.
+There has been extensive renovation work continuing within the abandoned monastery since 1990, and it now has an electricity supply.
+However, this has led to the monastery being locked to visitors for some periods of time.
 If you do get access, the view of the valley from the top floor roof is truly amazing.
 Please be aware that the last 7 kms, after you pass through the village of Pelei from the main road, is travelled over a rough small stone secondary road, unsuitable for vehicles with low ground cleareance.
 Some people may choose to walk the last 200 metre distance, or drive very slowly over the larger rough stones and leave your transport at the monastery car-park, where there is an official sign.
-You will have to walk the remaining 250 metres down to the store house and monastery.
-Take water with you (or even a picnic) and wear sensible footwear, however, the inconvenience is well worth the trouble.
+You will have to walk the remaining 200+ metres down to the renovated mansion and rock monastery.
+Take water with you (or even a picnic) and sensible footwear, however, the inconvenience is well worth the trouble.

 Along the western coastal road, towards Kouverta, is a typical example of Byzantine monastic architecture, with impressive wall paintings and a number of Byzantine icons.
 The library of the monastery has a wonderful collection of old and very rare hand-written books.
 The Monastery of Agioi Anargyroi is also famous for its hot water springs, as it is situated on the remnants of an ancient temple dedicated to Asclepios, with a healing fountain that still flows today.
 According to some, the monastery was built during the 11th century, around the small church of Panaghia built in the 9th century, whilst others seem to suggest that it was built by Emperor Ioannis VI in 1340.
 Today this monastery is open most mornings for visitors to explore and pray.
 Every year on the 30th June, in the late afternoon, thousands of people from all over Greece visit the monastery.
 The road to the monastery is lined with many market stalls, when you reach the top of the road you can buy your candle and enter the monastery.
 Water is essential, as it gets extremely hot and crowded.
 The service goes on throughout the night.
-On 1st July, each year, a church service and blessing is held in the monastery, in honour of the Agioi Anargyroi festival.
-Anargyroi became a centre for horse and animal treatment many years ago, before the age of the automobile, and many horses and their riders enter the monastery in tribute, in the late morning, to be given a blessing by the priest.
+On 1st July and 1st November each year, a church service and blessing is held in the monastery, in honour of the Agioi Anargyroi festival.
+Agioi Anargyroi became a centre for horse and animal treatment many years ago, before the age of the automobile, and many horses and their riders enter the monastery in tribute, in the late morning, to be given a blessing by the priest.
+In 1946, the Metropolitan Bishop of Hydra changed the role of the monastery to a nunnery.
 To get to the monastery you can walk the 3.5 kms from Ermioni or drive along the coastal road towards Petrothalassa, until you see a beautiful small chapel on the right hand side.
 From the adjacent roundabout, the monastery is only 1.5 kms away inland.

 Situated in the centre of the old village of Ermioni, is the Metropolis of Ermioni, a historic Byzantine church of Agioi Taxiarches (Archangels) dedicated to the Archangels Michael and Gabriel, that originally dates back to the 9th century, and reconstructed in the 13th century.
 The church is located on the crest of the hill, just above the Ermioni museum, on the same grounds where the ancient Temple of Demeter originally stood, Demeter was the ancient goddess of agricultural fertility.
 The temple, and later the original church, was originally surrounded by large Mycenaean walls, with some large stones still in situ on the northern side of the church.
 The church was enlarged in the mid 17th century, to the size that one sees today.
 A recent restoration programme that exposed the original Medieval stonework was completed in 2016.
 It was in this church that the proxies of the Third National Assembly of Independent Greece took their oath in 1827, following a meeting at the Economou Residence, which today is the Ermioni Museum of History and Folklore.
 The church is the starting point for many of the celebrations and festivals throughout the year, where the proccessions wind their way down to the war monument at the Limani plateia, and back for blessings.
 The church plays host to the annual festivals of the Epiphany (6th January), Independence Day (25th March), 'OXI' Day (28th October) and Taxiarches Day (8th November).
 The present resident priest is Papa Yiannis.